-- Vaccines for use in high-risk populations for infectious disease targets for which there are significant needs; - Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise; and - · Gene-based delivery of therapeutic proteins, such as angiogenic growth factors, for treatment of cardiovascular diseases.
+- Vaccines for use in high-risk populations for infectious disease targets for which there are significant needs; - Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; - · Cancer vaccines or immunotherapies that complement our existing programs and core expertise; and - Gene-based delivery of therapeutic proteins, such as angiogenic growth factors for treatment of cardiovascular diseases.

-We currently have four active independent clinical and preclinical development programs in the areas of infectious disease and cancer including:
+We currently have three active independent clinical and preclinical development programs in the areas of infectious disease and cancer including:

-- A fully enrolled ongoing Phase 3 clinical trial using our Allovectin® immunotherapeutic in patients with metastatic melanoma which has been funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments under a research and development agreement; - A recently completed Phase 1 clinical trial using our H1N1 pandemic influenza DNA vaccine formulated with our proprietary Vaxfectin adjuvant; - A completed preclinical program, with an allowed investigational new drug application, using our CyMVectinTM prophylactic vaccine formulated with our proprietary Vaxfectin® adjuvant to prevent CMV infection before and during pregnancy; and - A preclinical program with therapeutic and prophylactic vaccines for herpes simplex virus 2 formulated with our proprietary Vaxfectin adjuvant.
+- A fully enrolled ongoing Phase 3 clinical trial using our Allovectin® immunotherapeutic in patients with metastatic melanoma which has been funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments under a research and development agreement; - A completed preclinical program, with an allowed investigational new drug application, or IND, using our CyMVectinTM prophylactic vaccine formulated with our proprietary Vaxfectin® adjuvant to prevent cytomegalovirus, or CMV, infection before and during pregnancy; and - · A preclinical program with therapeutic and prophylactic vaccines for herpes simplex virus type 2 formulated with our proprietary Vaxfectin adjuvant.

-We have leveraged our patented technologies through licensing and collaboration arrangements, such as our licensing arrangements with Astellas, Merck & Co., Inc., or Merck, AnGes, Aqua Health Ltd. of Canada, or Aqua Health, an affiliate of Novartis Animal Health, and Merial Limited, or Merial, a subsidiary of the sanofi-aventis Group, or sanofi-aventis, among other biopharmaceutical companies.
+We have leveraged our patented technologies through licensing and collaboration arrangements, such as our licensing arrangements with Astellas Pharma Inc., or Astellas, Merck & Co., Inc., or Merck, Sanofi, AnGes, Aqua Health Ltd. of Canada, or Aqua Health, an affiliate of Novartis Animal Health, and Merial Limited, or Merial, a subsidiary of Sanofi, among other biopharmaceutical companies.

 In addition, we have licensed complementary technologies from leading research institutions and biopharmaceutical companies.
-We also have granted non-exclusive, academic licenses to our DNA delivery technology patent estate to 11 leading research institutions including Stanford, Harvard, Yale and the Massachusetts Institute of Technology.
+We also have granted non-exclusive, academic licenses to our DNA delivery technology patent estate to 11 leading research institutions including Stanford, Harvard, Yale and the Massachusetts Institute of Technology, or MIT.
 The non-exclusive academic licenses allow university researchers to use our technology free of charge for educational and internal, non-commercial research purposes.
 In exchange, we have the option to exclusively license from the universities potential commercial applications arising from their use of our technology on terms to be negotiated.